chb/smart-docs/reference/data_model/index.md

 [Document](#Document), [SMART Statement](#SMART_Statement)

+EXPERIMENTAL: This data model and API should be considered experimental as of v0.6

 Describes a medical image that pertains to the patient record (such as a CT scan, an echograph, an X-ray, etc).

 <div id='Medical_Image_examples'>